The walking track to Herjólfsdalur – The Valley of Magic

 1. Pingback: by Roamancing Travel Magazine @ Icelandic Island of Heimaey - 'The lovely Herjolfsdalur Valley, where the largest outdoor festival in Iceland is held annually, and from which you can see Elephant Rock.'

-2. I received this question by email from Janet (USA): @ ‘I was wondering if there are trail markers for the Herjolfsdalur hike.
+‘I was wondering if there are trail markers for the Herjolfsdalur hike.
 If not, is there a place to get a trail map?
 Our group is coming from the US and are making a day trip to the island to complete the hike based on your post.
 Just don’t want to get lost!’

-1. Here’s the reply I sent, so others with similar questions can read this too: @ ‘There are no trail markers along the track, but the path is easy to follow; you won’t get lost.
+1. Here’s my reply – so others with similar questions can read this too: @ ‘There are no trail markers along the track, but the path is easy to follow; you won’t get lost.
 If you start from the harbour, walk up to Hlíðarvegur road and towards Sprangan.
 When you’re past the new buildings, you’ll see the path going up the hill.
 Just keep following the path all the way up towards the big plateau and the section where it winds down into Herjólfsdalur.
 There are also two tracks going up and down inside the valley itself – both are very steep!

 At the ferry terminal you can get a map of Heimaey with some trail markings on it (although these are not very clear).
 Have a great trip to Iceland & Vestmannaeyjar!’

-Im born in Vestmannaeyjar and was walking those trails as a kid.
+3. Im born in Vestmannaeyjar and was walking those trails as a kid.
 I love this page Nancy has made.

 Ask a question, leave a comment or share your thoughts 💜